Yttrium-tYcLief/sod-guides/enclave/trash3.md

 * **[Scarlet Cavalier](https://www.wowhead.com/classic/npc=240796)**: Knights that aren't a big deal, but they do [Cleave](https://www.wowhead.com/classic/spell=15663).
 * **[Scarlet Executioner](https://www.wowhead.com/classic/npc=240797/scarlet-executioner)**: [Mortal Strikes](https://www.wowhead.com/classic/spell=1232686) the tank.
 Flagged as rare but not actually rare.
 * **[Scarlet Medic](https://www.wowhead.com/classic/npc=240786)**: These are mostly just priests that single target heal, but they also have a special [Consecration](https://www.wowhead.com/classic/spell=1232755/consecration) ability that, unlike a normal Consecrate that just damages enemies, will also dramatically heal their allies within it.
 This looks like a holy circle on the ground.
 * **[Scarlet Spellbinder](https://www.wowhead.com/classic/npc=240788/scarlet-spellbinder)**: These cast [Frost Nova](https://www.wowhead.com/classic/spell=11831), which can trap you inside of Praetorian Whirlwinds.
-They can also summon a [Frozen Core](https://www.wowhead.com/classic/npc=243337/frozen-core), which [impacts the ground after 8 seconds](https://www.wowhead.com/classic/spell=1232770/hailstone), sort of like Sapphiron's mechanic.
-This deals a massive amount of Frost damage in a short 10 yard radius, so run away from it.
+They can also summon a [Frozen Core](https://www.wowhead.com/classic/npc=243337/frozen-core), which impacts the ground after 8 seconds, sort of like Sapphiron's mechanic.
+[Hailstone](https://www.wowhead.com/classic/spell=1232770/hailstone) deals a massive amount of Frost damage in a short 10 yard radius, so run away from it.
 Be aware the circle grows in size as it gets closer to impact.

 There are also a few Captains in this region, similar to the first region.
 Most do not need to be pulled to activate bosses, but they may get in the way if you don't.